AndrewIngram/django-extra-views/docs/pages/formset-views.rst

 from :code:`django.inlineformset_factory()`.
 Each class within in :code:`CreateWithInlines.inlines` and :code:`UpdateWithInlines.inlines`
 should be a subclass of :code:`InlineFormSetFactory`.
-All the same methods and attributes as :code:`InlineFormSetView` are availble, with the exception of any view-related attributes and methods, such as :code:`success_url` or :code:`formset_valid()`:
+All the same methods and attributes as :code:`InlineFormSetView` are available, with the exception of any view-related attributes and methods, such as :code:`success_url` or :code:`formset_valid()`: